ifb/vapoursynth-colorbars/README.md

    * 6 - 4K
    * 7 - UHDTV2/8K

 * format: Either vs.YUV444P10 or vs.YUV444P12 are supported in SDR mode.
-Either vs.RGB30 or vs.RGB48 are supported in HDR mode.
+Either vs.RGB30 or vs.RGB36 are supported in HDR mode.
 This is because SMPTE defines bar values in terms of Y'Cb'Cr' and ITU uses R'G'B'.
-VapourSynth does not support 12-bit RGB, so 16-bit is used (vs.RGB48).

 * hdr: Non-zero values enable BT.2111 HDR mode as follows
    * 0 - SDR